dbbs-lab/bsb-core/docs/source/usage/getting-started.rst

 Let's go over an example first script that creates 5 networks with different densities of Purkinje cells.

-To use the scaffold in your script you should import the :class:`scaffold.scaffold.Scaffold` and construct a new instance by passing it a :class:`scaffold.config.ScaffoldConfig`.
+To use the scaffold in your script you should import the :class:`scaffold.core.Scaffold` and construct a new instance by passing it a :class:`scaffold.config.ScaffoldConfig`.
 The only provided configuration is the :class:`scaffold.config.JSONConfig`.
 To load a configuration file, construct a JSONConfig object providing the `file` keyword argument with a path to the configuration file::

-  from scaffold.scaffold import Scaffold from scaffold.config import JSONConfig
+  from scaffold.core import Scaffold from scaffold.config import JSONConfig

   config = JSONConfig(file="my_config.json")